UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer.rst

     Element(content=None)

-where ``content`` is expected to be a string -- and defaults to Nothing.
+where ``content`` is expected to be a string -- and defaults to nothing.

 It should have an ``append`` method that can add another string to the content.